-As at the date hereof, the Corporation had 78,366,242 Common Shares outstanding, representing the Corporation's only securities with respect to which a voting right may be exercised at the Meeting.
+As at the date hereof, the Corporation had 34,100,218 Common Shares outstanding, representing the Corporation's only securities with respect to which a voting right may be exercised at the Meeting.
 Each Common Share carries the right to one vote at the Meeting.
-A quorum for the transaction of business at the Meeting is two shareholders, or one or more proxyholders representing two shareholders, or one shareholder and a proxyholder representing another shareholder, holding or representing not less than five percent (5%) of the issued and outstanding Common Shares enjoying voting rights at the Meeting.
+A quorum for the transaction of business at the Meeting is two Shareholders, or one or more proxyholders representing two Shareholders, or one Shareholder and a proxyholder representing another Shareholder, holding or representing not less than five percent (5%) of the issued and outstanding Common Shares enjoying voting rights at the Meeting.

-To the knowledge of the directors and senior officers of the Corporation as at the date hereof, based on information provided on the System for Disclosure by Insiders (SEDI) and on information filed by third parties on the System for Electronic Document Analysis and Retrieval (SEDAR), no person or corporation beneficially owned, directly or indirectly, or exercised control or discretion over, voting securities of the Corporation carrying more than 10% of the voting rights attached to any class of voting securities of the Corporation, other than the following:
+To the knowledge of the Board and senior officers of the Corporation as at the date hereof, based on information provided on the System for Disclosure by Insiders (SEDI) and on information filed by third parties on the System for Electronic Document Analysis and Retrieval (SEDAR), no person or corporation beneficially owned, directly or indirectly, or exercised control or discretion over, voting securities of the Corporation carrying more than 10% of the voting rights attached to any class of voting securities of the Corporation, other than the following:

-Name Number of Common Shares Percentage of Common Shares (1)
+Name Number of Common Shares Percentage of Common Shares (1) Round 13 Capital Founders Fund, L.P.
+(3) 9,908,329 29.1%

-Laurence Lubin (2) 12,410,410 15.8%

-Round 13 Capital Founders Fund, L.P.
-(3) 35,347,983 45.1%

-Len Smofsky (4) 9,009,000 11.5%

-Stephen Taylor (5) 12,268,706 15.7%

-- (1) Calculated on partially diluted basis. - (2) Of the 12,410,410 Common Shares, Mr. Lubin is the registered and beneficial holder of 11,904,910 Common Shares (and stock options exercisable for 500,000 Common Shares) and is the beneficial holder of 5,500 Common Shares held in a registered account. - Round 13 Capital Founders Fund, L.P. is the registered and beneficial holder of 28,205,126 Common Shares and convertible debentures exercisable for up to 7,142,857 Common Shares.
+- (1) Calculated on partially diluted basis. - Round 13 Capital Founders Fund, L.P. is the registered and beneficial holder of 9,908,329 Common Shares and warrants exercisable for an aggregate of up to 714,285 Common Shares.
 These securities are controlled, but not beneficially owned by, John Eckert, a director of the Corporation, who is a Managing Partner of Round 13 Capital Inc., the general partner of Round 13 Capital Founders Fund, L.P.
-Including the stock options exercisable for 1,750,000 Common Shares held by Mr. Eckert, Mr. Eckert controls and directs 37,097,983 Common Shares (47.3%) on a partially diluted basis. - (4) Of the 9,009,000 Common Shares, Mr. Smofsky is the registered and beneficial holder of 8,500,000 Common Shares (and stock options exercisable for 500,000 Common Shares) and exercises control and direction over 9,000 Common Shares held by his spouse. - (5) Of the 12,268,706 Common Shares, Mr. Taylor is the registered and beneficial holder of 8,261,422 Common Shares (and stock options and warrants exercisable for 3,735,284 Common Shares) and exercises control and direction over 272,000 Common Shares held by family members.
+Including stock options exercisable for up to 700,000 Common Shares held by Mr. Eckert, Mr. Eckert controls and directs 11,322,614 Common Shares (31.9%) on a partially diluted basis.